Roof snow removal

 Snow is rarely the cause of problems when there is no ice accumulation.
 Leaks or roof damage are normally caused by ice.
-The only hazards associated with snow accumulation are the additional weight added to the roof and the risk of snow falling on passers-by or objects directly below.
+Specific hazards associated with snow accumulation are the additional weight added to the roof and the risk of snow falling on passers-by or objects directly below.

 If your home complies with the Construction Code, most winters you should not have to worry about having to clear your roof of snow.
 However, if a record amount of snow is reported, or your home does not meet current building standards, or if you have a significant snow accumulation due to winds, there may be cause for concern.
 Normally, you should not have to shovel your roof if there is less than 2 feet of snow accumulated.
 On the other hand, if there have been frequent cycles of freezing and thawing or a lot of rain and snow mixing, this could result in heavier and more compact snow.

 It is time to clear your roof of snow if you notice cracks in the following areas:

 - In the corners of doors;

 - On window frames;

 - Any other cracking noise or signs of wood breakage.

 In addition, if doors or windows become difficult or impossible to open or close, it may be time to consider snow removal from your roof.

-During winter and early spring, damage due to water infiltration is very often caused by ice walls that have formed on the roof.
+During winter and early spring, water infiltration damage is very often caused by ice dams that have formed on the roof.
 Depending on the slope of your roof, it is possible that even a small amount of ice could damage your roof.